 Cost: Is there a cost to participate in the summer program?

-No. Student travel is covered and students are provided housing, meals, and a small stipend during the 6 week program.
+No, this program is free.
+Students are provided a small stipend during the 6 week program

 Social Activities: What recreational activities are offered as a part of the program?